Array Methods - indexOf, lastIndexOf, includes

 console.log(hasApple); // true

-In this example, the array contains "Apple", so the method returns true
+In the example above, since the array contains "Apple", true

 Want to learn more?